 Yes, a little bit.
 You will receive a short assignment which is based on the Learning Differently Handbook.
 It consists of seven questions and a chart to fill out.
 One of the questions also asks you to watch a short video called A Matter of Perception.
 You can check the video out at the circulation desk in the main library.
 The assignment should be finished by the time you receive your results.
 You can also print the homework questions and chart.

 Testing time varies depending on your schedule.
 Appointments are made individually and last from 1 - 1 1/2 hours.
 Students generally have four to five testing appointments and one appointment to obtain your results.
 Occasionally, additional testing appointments are necessary.

 If your testing records are less than three years old and fall within the California Community College guidelines, you probably don't need testing.
 If your records are older than that or incomplete, you will need to be retested to bring your records up to date.

-You can receive services as soon as our office receives documentation confirming your learning disability.
-This means that you must finish testing or have records of previous testing, perhaps in high school or at another college, or through a private psychologist.
+You can receive provisional services for learning disabilities by starting and continuing testing.
+You can receive ongoing services as soon as our office receives documentation confirming your learning disability.
+To receive ongoing services, you must finish testing and and meet California Community College guidelines for eligibility or have records of previous testing, perhaps in high school or at another college, or through a private psychologist.